-There's just something about the combination of cinnamon sugar with the crisp exterior and tender center that's so hard to beat.
+There's just something about the combination of the cinnamon sugar with the crisp exterior and tender center of a churro that's so hard to beat.
 Frying churros can be messy.

-So, when the craving for a churro strikes, I make something churro -esque like these Baked Churro Donuts.
-The donuts are soft on the inside and have the flavors of a churro from a coating of butter, cinnamon, and sugar outside.
-They're easy to make and come together quickly, which makes them the perfect, easy way to satisfy those cravings.
+So, when the craving for a churro strikes, I make something that tastes like a churro - like these Baked Churro Donuts.
+These baked donuts are soft on the inside and have the flavors of a churro from a coating of butter, cinnamon, and sugar.

 Baked Churro Donuts